Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 `import React from 'react';`

-Just like your `Title` component, you're going to do an inline default export next, along with an implicit return, because all we're doing is returning one line which is going to be our greeting with a dynamic name value.
+Just like your `Title` component, do an inline default export next, along with an implicit return, because all we're doing is returning one line which is going to be our greeting with a dynamic name value.

 **Greeting.jsx**